A missing investigator … A lost treasure … A sinister conspiracy.

 Party Size: 1 (+2)

 Before I begin the review, I want to issue a quick content trigger warning!
 This game is set in the immediate post-WWII era and uses real historical people in it’s narrative including senior Nazi officials.
 You, as the player are retracing the steps of a missing treasure hunter searching for lost Nazi Gold.
 Gameplay involves researching and studying real life articles from, of, and about Nazi Germany.
-The concepts of “torture”, “assassination” and “death squads” are referenced.
-Players may find these topics distressing.
+Players will also encounter references to “torture”, “assassination” and “death squads”.
+Some players may find these topics distressing.

 Extraordinary Investigations: The Morgan File is super realistic!
 For sure, it’s called a ‘Puzzle Novel’, but I’m not sure where the history ends and the fictional ‘novel’ begins?
 Which feels so refreshing!
 I love learning new things whilst I play and The Morgan File strikes that balance that very well.